 Hardy from USDA Zones 4-8.
 Therefore, this is a very cold-hardy plant once established.

-Gold Mop False Cypress grows best in full sun, 6+ hours a day.
+Golden Mop False Cypress grows best in full sun, 6+ hours a day.
 Gardeners in the southern U.S. should shield this variety from the afternoon sun, which is particularly intense.
 Instead, plant it where it will receive morning sun and afternoon shade.

 Water several times a week as a new planting.
 Check frequently to ensure that your soil is neither drying or staying soggy.
 Consequently, this will allow the roots to grow deeper, and pull water that would be normally inaccessible.
 After the first growing season, you can cut back on supplemental watering.

-Plant in well-draining, average quality garden soil for best results.
+Plant in well-draining, average-quality garden soil for best results.

 Fertilize with a slow-release, high-nitrogen fertilizer every few months starting in spring.
 This will promote new growth and the overall health of your plant.

 For a seamless planting, space plants 2-3 feet apart from plant center to plant center.
 For space between plantings, plant them 5+ feet apart.